zdenulo/cf_serverless_vpc/README.md

 # Connecting Cloud Function with Serverless VPC access

+Detailed description is on [https://www.the-swamp.info/blog/connecting-cloud-functions-compute-engine/](https://www.the-swamp.info/blog/connecting-cloud-functions-compute-engine/)

+Coomands to execute in order to setup everything:

 ## Create Network
 `create_network.sh`
 in case you don't want to use default VPC network, you can create custom